mwalte10/leapfrog/tests/testdata/spectrum/README.md

 * Set adult ART coverage to zero for all years
 * HIV-AIDS mortality set to zero, ensuring that all deaths occur due to all-cause mortality

+PURPOSE: ensure that HIV incidence and prevalence align

 ## `v6.13/bwa_aim-adult-no-art-plus-hiv-deaths_spectrum-v6.13_2022-02-12.PJNZ`